 Plates of rolled aluminium alloys 2050-T8 and 7050-T7451 of thickness 60 mm and 65 mm, respectively, were provided by Constellium for this study.

 Table 1 gives the material chemical compositions.
-Both materials contain particles formed during casting process and further deformed during thermomechanical heat treatments.
+Both materials contain particles formed during casting process and further deformed during thermomechanical heat-treatments.
 Due to this complex history, the second phase particles end up with a very intricate shape and composition, and are known to influence the fatigue life.
-A 2D scanning electron microscope (SEM) and energy dispersive X-ray spectroscopy (EDX) characterizations have been conducted on particles of both plates.
-Among the few tens of particles analysed in the 2050-T8 plate, only Al-Cu-Fe-Mn were detected.
-They are divided into Cu-rich and Mn-rich phases, also observed by Ma et al. [16] in a 2099-T8 plate.
-The plate in 7050-T7451 contains only Al7Cu2Fe and Mg2Si particles, which is consistent with those usually reported in the literature for such Al-Zn alloys [17,18].
-Typical dimension for the larger particles in RD-TD plane is around 20 μ m equivalent diameter.
+A 2D Scanning Electron Microscope (SEM) Energy Dispersive X-ray spectroscopy (EDX) characterization has been conducted on particles of both plates.
+Among the few tens of particles analyzed in the 2050-T8 plate, only Al-Cu-Fe-Mn were detected.
+They are divided into Cu-rich and Mn-rich phases, also observed by Ma et al. (16) in a 2099-T8 plate.
+The plate in 7050-T7451 contains only Al7Cu2Fe and Mg2Si particles, which is consistent with those usually reported in the literature for such Al-Zn alloys (17; 18).
+Typical dimension for the larger particles in RD-TD plane is around $20 \,\mu\text{m}$ equivalent diameter.
 Cavities of a few microns are also detected.
-Low-stress concentration specimens aligned with the rolling direction from plate in 2050-T8 show improved fatigue lifetime compared to those from plate in 7050-T7451.
+Low stress concentration specimens aligned with the rolling direction from plate in 2050-T8 show improved fatigue lifetime compared to those from plate in 7050-T7451.